Parametrized systems of generalized polynomial equations: first applications to fewnomials: Applications to fewnomials

-We provide a proof for the known upper bound of five (for the number of finitely many positive solutions) that is much simpler than the original proof~\cite{Li2003}, we refine the upper bound in terms of the exponents, and we find an example with five positive solutions that is even simpler than the smallest ``Haas system''~\cite{Haas2002,Dickenstein2007}. \end{itemize} \end{itemize}
+We refine the known upper bound of five (for the number of finitely many positive solutions) in terms of the exponents, and we find an example with five positive solutions that is even simpler than the smallest ``Haas system''. \end{itemize} \end{itemize}